erizov/Professor/semester_5/lecture_26_ensemble_methods/bagging/README.md

 4. Implement Bagging from scratch using only the function signature
 5. Modify Bagging to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the approach's execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Bagging for a specific use case (e.g., nearly sorted data)
+7. Optimize Bagging for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Bagging
 9. Compare Bagging performance with alternative algorithms on large datasets